mattermost/docs/source/help/getting-started/setting-your-status-availability.rst

 Clearing a Custom Status
 ------------------------

-By default, new custom statuses aren't removed until they are replaced or cleared manually.
-When creating a custom status, you can set when it expires by selecting from available options, or by specifying the date and time to clear the status.
+New custom statuses display until midnight the day they're set by default.
+You can configure a custom status to clear after a preferred period of time, clear at a specific date and time, or to continue to display until manually cleared.

 .. image:: ../../images/custom-status-expiry.png
-   :alt: Set your custom status to expire at a specific time.
+   :alt: Set your custom status to expire after a period of time.

-To manually clear a custom status, select your avatar at the top of the channel sidebar, then select **Clear Status**, or select the **Clear** option next to your current status.
+To manually clear a custom status at any time, select your avatar at the top of the channel sidebar, then select **Clear Status**, or select the **Clear** option next to your current status.

 .. image:: ../../images/clear-custom-status.png
   :alt: Clear your custom status.